 Heroin is a highly addictive, dangerous narcotic, which is most often injected, snorted, or smoked.
 A heroin addiction is considered one of the worst drug addictions that a person can struggle with and can quickly lead to complete destruction of a person’s life.
 Long-term heroin abuse can elicit a number of negative physical, psychological, and social consequences that will greatly effect an individual’s overall well-being.
-Keeping in mind the sensitive nature of the symptoms that can arise when an individual is addicted to heroin, Cross Creek Hospital has developed specialized programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this life-destroying illness.
-By receiving the care offered at Cross Creek, individuals may begin their path to recovery and start living a happy, healthy and drug-free life.
+Keeping in mind the sensitive nature of the symptoms that can arise when an individual is addicted to heroin, Cross Creek Hospital has developed specialized treatment that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this life-destroying illness.
+By receiving the care offered at Cross Creek Hospital, a hospital for heroin addiction treatment in Austin, individuals may begin their path to recovery and start living a happy, healthy and drug-free life.

 Helping a Loved One or Family Member Get Treatment

 If you have a loved one who is struggling with an addiction to heroin, you are most likely facing an emotional rollercoaster as you try to figure out what you can do to help.
 The decision to seek treatment for your loved one is never easy, especially if you are met with anger and hostility.
 Fortunately, by providing your loved one with unconditional support during this trying time, the chance that he or she will successfully gain control over his or her addiction greatly increases.
 Below are some guidelines that you can follow to ensure that you are providing your loved one with the best support and help available:

 - Communicate honestly and openly with your loved one

 - Help your loved one find a treatment program that will specifically address his or her individual needs

 - Continue to be supportive throughout the recovery process